-This says the workbook you are trying to save contains VB project, cannot be saved as normal excel workbook.
-You need to save this workbook as “Macro-Enabled” workbook.
+This says the workbook you are trying to save contains a VB project, cannot be saved as a normal excel workbook.
+You need to save this workbook as a “Macro-Enabled” workbook.

 Click on Save As or press F12 key, you will see below a window.